 - Promptly come to appointments.
 Call the provider if you anticipate you may be late.
 Provider's may need to reschedule your appointment so that other patients who arrived on time can be seen.

 - Limit your emergency room visits to TRUE emergencies.
 For most problems, such as a sore throat, allergies, etc., you can get faster and less expensive treatment through your primary care physician.
-AccessHealth Horry and HOP participants who repeatedly go to the emergency room without a genuine emergency may be disenrolled from our programs.
-HOP participants should no longer be using the ER for medication refills since you have been aligned with a primary care physician at a reduced rate.
+AccessHealth Horry participants who repeatedly go to the emergency room without a genuine emergency may be disenrolled from our programs.
+Participants should no longer be using the ER for medication refills since you have been aligned with a primary care physician at a reduced rate.

 - Share the responsibility of maintaining your health by living a healthy lifestyle and cooperating with participating providers.

 - You are responsible for the consequences of refusing treatment or failing to follow the instructions of your primary care physician or hospitalist.

 Client Code of Conduct:

 - Clients are responsible for being considerate and respectful of the needs and the property of others.